 Daniel Dale is a street/documentary photographer.
-The pictures are observations of this life under artificial light, emphasised by the stark architecture or lack of, towering over small figures without identity.
-The project marries together an isolation and lack of identity, inviting the viewer a sense of observation of anyone and no one at the same time.
+Dale’s photographs are observations of street life under artificial light, emphasised by the stark architecture or the lack thereof, towering over small figures without identity.
+The project marries together isolation and the lack of identity, inviting the viewer a sense of observation of anyone and no one at the same time.

 Michael is a visual artist working with the constructed image as a form of investigation into ideas around existence and existential phenomenology.
 His work takes great influence from both philosophical teaching as well as the encountered world around him.